andydlindsay/mar02-w05d03/README.md

 - [ ] Create a database and query it using `psql` terminal
 - [ ] Perform `BREAD` actions on database from command line
 - [ ] Perform `BREAD` actions on database from the browser
+- [ ] Protecting secrets using Environment Variables